 For junior engineers, this can be tricky.
-Even senior developers sometimes find themselves scratching their head trying to understand a system.
+Even senior developers sometimes find themselves scratching their heads trying to understand a system.

 What is the difference between high-level and low-level system design?

-High-level design focuses on what the problem is you're trying to solve.
-Low-level design breaks down how you'll actually achieve it.
+The high-level design focuses on the problem you're trying to solve.
+The low-level design breaks down how you'll actually achieve it.
 That includes breaking down systems into their individual components and explaining the logic behind each step.
 System design interviews focus on both high-level and low-level design elements so that your interviewer can understand your entire thought process.

 Additional System Design Interview Prep

-If you're interested in more system design-related resources, be sure to check out:
+If you're interested in more system design-related resources, be sure to check out the following:

 💬 Study up on example system interview questions